FAQ's About Adopted Rate Adjustments

 Is AlexRenew doing anything for families who can’t afford to pay their bills?

-AlexRenew offers different options for customers who may struggle to pay their sewer bills, including extended payment plans and an assistance program.
-Customers who have challenges paying their AlexRenew bills can contact customer service at 703-721-3500 and select Option 1 (Monday through Friday, 7:30 a.m. to 5:00 p.m.) or send an email to firstname.lastname@example.org.
+AlexRenew offers different options for customers who may struggle to pay their wastewater treatment bills, including extended payment plans.
+Customers who have challenges paying their AlexRenew bills can contact customer service at 703-721-3500 and select Option 1 (Monday through Friday, 7:30 a.m. to 5:00 p.m.) or send an email to email@example.com.

 What about Fairfax County?